Gregliest/OldBlog/_posts/photography/2014-10-12-ladybug-on-a-lupine.md

 date: 2014-10-12T23:12:42-07:00
 ---

-This image is one of the first macro photos I took, way back in June 2010.
+This image is one of my very first macro photos, from way back in June 2010.
 I had just bought a spanking new 85mm macro lens, and was trying it out in Yosemite National Park, near Hetch Hetchy reservoir.
-I got super lucky, the bug, the flower, and the focus all came together for this image.
+I got super lucky, the bug, the flower, and the focus all came together for this image, and I've been hooked on macro photography ever since.